gfortran(1) — Linux manual page

 line, write its argument list with surrounding parentheses

-to most shells, so you will need to quote the option.
-With sh
+most shells, so you will need to quote the option.
+With sh and

-on the command line.
-All -imacros file and -include file
+the command line.
+All -imacros file and -include file options

 -H Print the name of each header file used, in addition to other